- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 SAP’s Interest in Sending the IT Industry Back in Time

 At the Computer History Museum in Mountain View, there is an exhibit that explains that at one time, the software was proprietary to the hardware vendor.
-At that point, software was not an “industry,” and a program released by IBM could only run on IBM hardware.
+At that point, the software was not an “industry,” A program released by IBM could only run on IBM hardware.
 The software was not charged for separately, so there was no competition at the software level.

 The software industry we know it today only came into its own after it was decoupled from the hardware.
-And this was only done by the threat of the US enforcing anti-trust legislation against the proprietary software model and hardware vendors.
+And this was only done by the US’s threat to enforce anti-trust legislation against the proprietary software model and hardware vendors.
 HANA, as a coupling between the applications and database layer — controlled by a single vendor, takes us back in time.

 This creates what amounts to a proprietary application/database combination.